HGmin1159/HGmin1159.github.io/_posts/2021-09-30-secondorder2.md

 # 2. Central Path

- Even though we can use the log barrier method, two problems are different essentially.
-Therefore, we have to use special routine called as central path.
+ Even though we can use the log barrier method, the two problems are essentially different.
+Therefore, we have to use a special routine called the central path.

   Assume barrier problem